Efimov Effect in Ultracold Microwave-Shielded Polar Molecules

-Recent studies of the shielded dipolar three-body problem include a classical trajectory treatment~\cite{stevenson2024three} and a quantum approach based on an effective one-dimensional (1D) model~\cite{shi2026universal}.
+Recent studies of the shielded dipolar three-body problem include a classical trajectory treatment~\cite{stevenson2024three}, a quantum approach based on an effective one-dimensional (1D) model~\cite{shi2026universal,wang2025interaction}, and a shielding potential based approach in two-dimensions~\cite{huang2012field}.
 A key parameter for the classical description is the dipolar energy $E_d=1/m a_d^2$ in atomic units, where $m$ is the molecular mass.
 For heavy molecules like NaCs and at typical experimental temperatures, a large number of partial waves start contributing to the cross-section, which justifies the classical treatment, but it is expected to lose validity as the temperature approaches $k_B T \sim E_d$.
-The effective 1D model, in turn, is most reliable for highly elliptical fields and mass-imbalanced systems and, notably, predicts a suppression of the Efimov effect.
+The effective 1D model, in turn, is for single field shielding and non-zero ellipticity and, notably, predicts a suppression of the Efimov effect.
 By contrast, current shielding experiments typically employ nearly circular polarization (small ellipticity), which is favorable for suppressing two-body inelastic loss~\cite{karman2019microwave}, and to date they focus on a gas with a single molecular species.